Jeon Somi

 Ennik Somi Douma (born March 9, 2001), known professionally by her Korean name Jeon Somi, is a South Korean and Canadian singer.
 Born in Canada to a South Korean mother and a Dutch-Canadian father, she moved to South Korea as an infant.

-She quickly achieved domestic fame as the first-place winner of the survival reality show Produce 101 and a member of the show's eleven-piece project girl group I.O.I.
-Following the conclusion of I.O.I's group activities, Jeon signed with YG Entertainment's subsidiary, The Black Label.
+Jeon initially rose to fame in South Korea as the first-place winner of the survival reality show Produce 101 and as a member of the show's corresponding eleven-piece girl group I.O.I.
+Following the conclusion of I.O.I's activities, Jeon signed with YG Entertainment's subsidiary, The Black Label.
 She made her debut as a solo artist on June 13, 2019, with the single "Birthday".
 In 2021, she released her first studio album XOXO, which included the top-ten single "Dumb Dumb".
 She achieved her first top-five single in South Korea with "Fast Forward" in 2023.

 Early life

 Ennik Somi Douma was born on March 9, 2001, in Windsor, Ontario, to a South Korean mother Jeon Sun-hee and a Canadian father of German and Dutch descent, Matthew Douma; her paternal grandfather immigrated to Canada from Heerenveen.
 She is the eldest of two daughters.
-When she was six months old, Jeon and her parents moved to Yeonhui-dong, Seoul in September 2001 because her mother had developed homesickness.
+When she was six months old, Jeon and her parents moved to Yeonhui-dong, Seoul, in September 2001 because her mother had developed homesickness.
 Her father had previously resided in the area when he studied Taekwondo before moving back to Canada.
 At age four, she made an appearance on television with her father when he was being interviewed by KBS News for his part in clearing snow in the neighborhood.

 She initially attended a school for foreigners before transferring to Seoul Midong Elementary School to practice Taekwondo.
 She stated that she experienced bullying and discrimination at the school because of her mixed ethnicity and wanted to dye her hair black and get surgery to blend in.
 She graduated from elementary school in 2013, after which she attended Cheongdam Middle School; she graduated on February 3, 2017.
 Jeon completed her secondary education at Hanlim Multi Art School, majoring in Practical Music and Vocal, graduating in a ceremony held on February 7, 2020.

 She first dreamed of becoming a singer after watching the music video for Rihanna's "Don't Stop the Music" as a child.
 At age nine, she was introduced to Korean pop and discovered Park Bom of 2NE1, whom she admired for her unique voice.